 Section 16(a) of the Securities Exchange Act of 1934 requires LCNB's officers and directors and persons who own more than 10% of a registered class of LCNB's equity securities to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
 Officers, directors and greater than 10% shareholders are required to furnish LCNB with copies of all Section 16(a) forms they file.
-Based solely on LCNB's review of the section 16(a) forms received by it and by statements of officers and directors concerning their compliance with the applicable filing requirements, the officers, directors and greater than 10% beneficial owners of LCNB have complied with all applicable filing requirements.
+During 2008, George L. Leasure inadvertently filed Form 4, reporting change of ownership, past the due date for such filings.
+In 2002 David S. Beckett, and in 2008, Robert C. Haines II, did not file Form 4, reporting change of ownership, when partial shares were sold on their behalf.
+Based solely on LCNB's review of the section 16(a) forms received by it and by statements of officers and directors concerning their compliance with the applicable filing requirements and with the exception of George L. Leasure, David S. Beckett, and Robert C. Haines II, as noted above, the officers, directors and greater than 10% beneficial owners of LCNB have complied with all applicable filing requirements.